 Stroke camp is a three-day camp for stroke survivors and their caregivers.
 They participate in arts and crafts, camp songs, good food and company, bonfires, games, fishing, boating, and hiking.
 The Lincoln area camp takes place in the summer at the Carol Joy Holling Conference and Retreat Center in Ashland, Nebraska.
 It is sponsored by The Lincoln Stroke Partnership — a collaboration among St. Elizabeth, Bryan Health and Madonna Rehabilitation Hospital.

 A faith-inspired organization, Clinic with a Heart serves people who are uninsured and underinsured through a ministry of healthcare.
 Their volunteers provide free healthcare with hospitality, dignity, and grace.
-As part of our commitment to our patients, we serve as a gateway to other human service agencies helping them in finding an appropriate healthcare home.
+As part of a commitment to their patients, they serve as a gateway to other human service agencies helping them in finding an appropriate healthcare home.
 Each clinic night is sponsored by a mission team.
 That team provides the coordination of services and funding.
 Mission team sponsors include seven different churches, a temple, two hospitals, and one educational institution.

 Men With Dreams is an all inclusive youth development organization specializing in helping youth of all ages reach their goals and dreams.
 It was started by two friends, Preston Harris and Brandon McWilliams, who grew up in Lincoln and wanted to make a difference.
 They wanted to differentiate themselves from the other non-profits in the area in three specific areas: Student-centered programs, youth development programming, and being all-inclusive.